Sep 08, 2020

-If you have worked in European regulatory affairs for some time, it’s hard to wrap your brain around the fact that the United Kingdom is no longer part of the European Union.
-Moving forward the UK will forge its own path, interacting with its continental neighbors in a manner similar to Norway.
+If you have worked in European regulatory affairs for some time, its hard to wrap your brain around the fact that the United Kingdom is no longer part of the European Union.
+The UK will once again forge its own path, interacting with its continental neighbors in a manner similar to Norway.
 Yet the key difference is that Norway has chosen to emulate the EU Medical Device Regulation (2017/745) as national law and require CE Marking.
-The UK, not so much at the moment.

-In September 2020 the UK MHRA further ensured job security among medical device regulatory professionals by moving to continue with Brexit mandates not utilizing European CE Marking and instead implementing their own registration and marking scheme.
+In late 2020 the UK MHRA further ensured job security among medical device regulatory professionals by moving to implement their own registration and marking scheme.

-Overview of the UK Registration & UKCA Mark Scheme
+Overview of the New UK Registration & Marking Scheme

 An understanding of the new UK MHRA medical device registration requirements starts with a basic UK geography lesson.
 Brexit created many logistical and political headaches, one of which is what to do about cross-border trade between Northern Ireland (part of the UK) and the country of Ireland (an EU member).
 As such, a scheme was created that treats Northern Ireland and Great Britain (England, Wales, Scotland) differently from a regulatory perspective, even though all four regions are part of the UK.
 This is the side effect of an effort to prevent a “hard border” between Ireland and Northern Ireland.

-Starting January 1, 2021, medical device manufacturers will be able to apply a new UK Conformity Assessed (UKCA) Mark to their device labeling for products sold in England, Wales, and Scotland.
+Medical device manufacturers must apply a new UK Conformity Assessed (UKCA) Mark to their device labeling for products sold in England, Wales, and Scotland.
 This means that if you have a current, valid Declaration of Conformity or CE Marking certificate, you automatically meet UKCA mark requirements.
 However, you will not need to modify your existing labeling to add the UKCA mark until July 1, 2023.
-After UKCA it will be mandatory, but dual labels with the CE and UKCA Marks will be acceptable.
+After this date UKCA it will be mandatory, but dual labels with the CE and UKCA Marks will be acceptable.

 Appointing a UK Responsible Person

 For devices sold in Northern Ireland, things get really tricky.
 If the manufacturer is located in Great Britain, an EU Authorized Representative is required, not a UK Responsible Person.
 If the company is located outside the UK, a UK Responsible Person will be required, along with a UK importer.